Chinese Seeds, Invasive Plants, and Sowing Opportunity

 An important defense to any of these attacks is education, awareness, reason, and common sense.
 Let’s learn about invasive plants, cyber-attacks, and disinformation, and fight them all.
 Don’t plant a nefarious seed, nor let them spread, whether it is an invasive plant or component of a disinformation campaign.

-Also posted to LinkedIn and Medium
+This article was also posted to LinkedIn and Medium here: